grafana/grafana/docs/sources/installation/debian.md

 This starts the `grafana-server` process as the `grafana` user, which was created during the package installation.

-If you installed with the APT repository or .deb package, then you can start the server using systemd or init.d.
-If you installed a binary .tar file, then you need to execute the binary.
+If you installed with the APT repository or `.deb` package, then you can start the server using `systemd` or `init.d`.
+If you installed a binary `.tar.gz` file, then you need to execute the binary.

 ### Start the server with systemd